 GERM 102.
 ELEMENTARY GERMAN II.
-Appropriate for students who have studied German 101 or have completed one year of high-school German with grades of B or better.
+Appropriate for students who have completed German 101, or one year of high-school German with a grade of B or better.
 Continuation of grammar, vocabulary building, and basic conversation and reading.
 Prerequisite: German 101.